 “They used a bulldozer, wrapped them up in canvas and buried them on a place called Red Hill.”

-In the years and decades that followed, he noticed he never saw much written in the Pearl Harbor history books about how they had to use the swimming pool as a temporary morgue.
+In the years and decades that followed, Hazelwood noticed he never saw much written in the Pearl Harbor history books about how they had to use that swimming pool as a temporary morgue.
 It was a disturbing memory that remained very vivid for him.

-Hazelwood later went on to serve with the Navy’s elite Underwater Demolition Teams doing classified work in a variety of places like Vietnam, the details of which he took with him to his grave.
-And he would have preferred not talking about what happened at Pearl Harbor.
+He later went on to serve with the Navy’s elite Underwater Demolition Teams doing classified work in a variety of places like Vietnam.
+He took the details of whatever work he did on behalf of his country to his grave.
+He didn’t talk about Vietnam and he would have preferred not to talk about Pearl Harbor.

 “Be alert,” he said.
 “Be alert and be on guard.
 Remember Pearl Harbor?
 It can happen.
 It happened at the World Trade Center, did it not?”

-On this day – December 7th - I honor James Hazelwood, those who served with him, and those who gave the ultimate sacrifice.
+On this day – December 7th - I honor James Hazelwood, those who served with him, and those who made the ultimate sacrifice.
 And I remember Pearl Harbor.

 2304 Americans were killed in the attack on Pearl Harbor - December 7th, 1941